The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses (48 credits).

 - EXPO 42a is an elective option

-Eight of the above courses need to be taught by instructors with the Harvard instructor designation.
-The thesis courses are always taught by a Harvard instructor.
+Eight of the above courses (32 credits) need to be taught by instructors with the Harvard instructor designation.
+The thesis course is taught by a Harvard instructor.

 Admissions: Earn Your Way In

-To begin the admission process, you simply register—no application needed—for the following three degree courses:
+To begin the admission process, you simply register—no application needed—for the following three, 4-credit, graduate-level degree courses (available online):

 - HUMA 100 Proseminar: Graduate Research Methods and Scholarly Writing in the Humanities